ihaveamac/3dsconv/README.md

 * `--nocleanup` - don't remove temporary files once finished
 * `--verbose` - print more information

+## Generating XORpads
+If your ROM is encrypted, you must generate ExHeader XORpads with a 3DS system and the ability to use [Decrypt9](https://github.com/d0k3/Decrypt9WIP).

+1. Use `--gen-ncchinfo` with the ROMs you want to generate them for.
+   By default, only ROMs without XORpads will be added into `ncchinfo.bin`.
+To add all given ROMs, add `--gen-ncch-all`.
+2. Place `ncchinfo.bin` at the root or `/Decrypt9` on your 3DS SD card.
+3. Run Decrypt9, and go to "XORpad Generator Options" and "NCCH Padgen".

+XORpads can then be placed anywhere (use `--xorpads=<dir>` if it's not the current working directory)

 ## Converting .py to standalone .exe (Windows)
 Using [py2exe](http://www.py2exe.org/), you can pack the script into a Windows executable, for use on a computer without Python, or for easy use in the Windows command prompt.

-* Clone or download the repository.
+1. Clone or download the repository.
-* Open Windows command prompt (`cmd.exe`) in the current directory.
+2. Open Windows command prompt (`cmd.exe`) in the current directory.
+3. Edit `setup.py` if wanted.
-* Run `python setup.py py2exe`.
+4. Run `python setup.py py2exe`.
 Make sure Python 2.7 is being used.
-* `3dsconv.exe` and its dependencies will be in `dist` after it finishes.
+5. `3dsconv.exe` and its dependencies will be in `dist` after it finishes.

 ## License / Credits
 * `3dsconv.py` is under the MIT license.